MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 ## Step 1: Start a New Submission

 Go to your [developer dashboard][MicrosoftPartnerCenter].
-From the Overview page \(as shown below\), click **Create new extension**.
+From the Overview page, click **Create new extension**.

 ## Step 2: Upload Your Extension Zip File

 The **Package** page is where you upload the zip file for your Extension submission.
 You may only upload one package at a time, so if your Extension is not complete you may upload a work-in-progress package and update at any time before you publish it.
-Be sure that your package contains the manifest.json file and is working fine on **Microsoft Edge** prior to uploading.
+Be sure that your package contains the `manifest.json` file and is working fine on **Microsoft Edge** prior to uploading.
 Upload the package by dragging it into the upload field or by selecting **Browse your files**.
 The Package page validates the Extensions zip file and displays that **success or failure status of your upload**.
 If the package passes validation; it is uploaded successfully and you see a success message.
 If the package fails validation; the package is not accepted and you see an error message.
 If there are errors in the package, resolve the issues and try uploading it again.

 After successful upload, review your Extension details and click **Next** to proceed.